rpriam/book1/README.md

 - Step by step for theory & code (require only minimum knowledge in python and maths)  <br />

-- Learn the basics without compromise before consolidate towards more advanced models <br />
+- Learn the statistical basics without compromise before consolidate towards advanced models <br />

+- Not just some formula without context but the real statistical foundation to understand better <br />

+- Generic computer codes in python, allow to train deep models for tabular data in a blink <br />

  <br />
  <br />